-One of the highest trending topics in the first part of 2018 is data privacy and protection, with multi-country investigations calling large organizations under fire for negligence in protecting people’s personal data and lack of transparency into what data is actually being protected.
-The call for stronger protections is already being addressed in the EU with new regulations called GDPR going into effect May 25, 2018.
+One of the highest trending topics in the first part of 2018 was data privacy and protection, with multicountry investigations seeing large organizations under fire for negligence concerning the lack of transparency regarding what data is, and what isn’t, under protection.

-GDPR stands for General Data Protection Regulation, and it comes into law across EU member states (including the UK).
-It replaces the current EU directives to harmonize the national data protection framework.
-The primary objective, as the name suggests, is to protect the data of individuals.
+GDPR stands for General Data Protection Regulation, and it came into law across EU member states (including the U.K.).
+It replaced previous EU directives to harmonize the national data protection framework.
+The primary objective, as the name suggests, was to protect the data of individuals.

 “The world’s most valuable resource is no longer oil, but data.”

 – The Economist

 This regulation will have the most significant impact on business models that rely heavily on processing a large amount of sensitive user data.
 However, nearly all businesses that do business in the EU or the U.K., regardless of size or industry, will be affected in some way.

 The GDPR came into effect on May 25, 2018.
 Those businesses not complying with GDPR by the deadline, might have been subjected to fines up to 4 percent of their annual turnover or 20 million Euros, whichever was greater.

 GDPR applies to every business around the globe which offers goods or services to EU residents.
 If you have a website that collects personal data from the EU, you must comply with the GDPR.
 However, what is considered to be personal data?
 Well, that changed as well.
 GDPR has extended the definition to include IP addresses, cookies, emails and more.
 This law will affect your business regardless of your business’ location; it’s all about the location of the people whose data you are collecting.